-How Do you Know If You Have Fleas?
+How Do you Know If Your Pets Have Fleas?

-If insects can be seen visibly moving between hairs, or if red and black droppings are present on your pets skin, contact your veterinarian to discuss flea treatment options.
+- Follow up with a veterinarian if insects can be seen visibly moving between hairs, or if red and black droppings are present on your pet’s skin, contact your veterinarian to discuss flea treatment options.

 Why Should You Be Worried?